 Author, 'Time to Start: How to find time to start your next big thing.'
-Time management skills for solopreneurs & entrepreneurs.
-Danny has completed a Masters of Business and Commerce and a Bachelor of Commerce with a major in marketing.
+Time management skills for freelancers, solopreneurs & entrepreneurs.
+Danny has completed a Masters of Business and Commerce and a Bachelor of Commerce with a Marketing Major.

 Dear Visitor.
 We currently use Google Analytics to collect relevant information about our website users, so we can improve your experience.
 We respect your privacy, so you may opt out if you wish.
 Click here to opt-out.